christian-posta/debezium/README.md

 The [Command Query Responsibility Separation (CQRS)](http://martinfowler.com/bliki/CQRS.html) architectural pattern uses a one data model for updating and one or more other data models for reading.
 As changes are recorded on the update-side, those changes are then processed and used to update the various read representations.
 As a result CQRS applications are usually more complicated, especially when they need to ensure reliable and totally-ordered processing.
 Debezium and CDC can make this more approachable: writes are recorded as normal, but Debezium captures those changes in durable, totally ordered streams that are consumed by the services that asynchronously update the read-only views.
 The write-side tables can represent domain-oriented entities, or when CQRS is paired with [Event Sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) the write-side tables are the append-only event log of commands.

+### Event Sourcing

+[Event Sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) is a powerful architectural pattern which tracks changes to the domain state and persists both the current state as well as the past log of state changes.
+With this fundamental assumption we can achieve higher-order application benefits such as:

+* Complete Rebuilds of application state from source
+* Historical audit of how things changed
+* Historical and temporal queries
+* Consistency verifications and replays

 ## Building Debezium